Module 6 – Detailed Design

 The MSBA monitors the projects against the total project budget throughout the Design Development, Construction Documentation, and Bidding Phases using the MSBA’s Cost Estimate Comparison Form, which must be updated by the OPM and included in each design submission.
 Following the award of the construction contract, the MSBA works with the district and its consultants to develop a revised project budget that reflects actual bid costs.
 The Project Funding Agreement will then be amended to reflect the revised budget.
 If at any point during the project, the District chooses to make changes to key personnel on the project team, these changes must be approved in writing by the MSBA.

-Currently there are 10 Core Program Projects and seven Accelerated Repair Program Projects in Design Development.
+Currently there are 16 projects in the Design Development phase: 10 Core Program Projects and 6 Accelerated Repair Program Projects.

 Core Program Projects

-- Three Elementary Schools in the following Districts:
+- Four Elementary Schools in the following Districts:

-- Six Middle Schools in the following Districts:
+- Two Middle Schools in the following Districts:

-- One High School in the following District:
+- Four High Schools in the following Districts: